manjaro/mdd/README.md

 ## Usage
 ### Dry Run
-Run the script to send data directly.
+Run the script without any arguments to send data directly.
 The submitted data will be displayed on the terminal.
 Additionally you can first run

 ```bash